BrightnessLife/tiktok-service/README.md

 + Run `python3 3_test_as_cp_mas.py`to gen as/cp/mas params

 ## Step 4
-+ Run other python fileS to test tiktok functions.
++ Run other python files to test tiktok functions.